aymenhafeez/aymenhafeez.github.io/_posts/2025-06-21-prime-product.md

   \zeta(s) = \prod_{p \text{ prime}} \frac{1}{1 - p^{-s}}
 $$

-This formula can also be understood more simply starting with the Fundamental Theorem of Arithmetic, which states that any integer, $n \geq 1$ can be expressed as
+We can also understood this more simply starting with the Fundamental Theorem of Arithmetic, which states that any integer $n \geq 1$ can be expressed as

 $$
   n = 2^{\epsilon_2}3^{\epsilon_3}5^{\epsilon_5} \cdots,
 $$

-where $\epsilon_2,\epsilon_3,\epsilon_5\cdots} are non-negative integers.
+where $\epsilon_2,\epsilon_3,\epsilon_5 \cdots}$ are non-negative integers.
 Raising both sides to the power of $-s$,

 $$